aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-png/_index.md

    Aspose.HTML for Java is not free, but you can explore a free trial version [here](https://releases.aspose.com/) to get a feel for its capabilities.

 ### Where can I find the documentation for Aspose.HTML for Java?
-   The official documentation can be found [here](https://reference.aspose.com/html/java/).
+   The documentation can be found [here](https://reference.aspose.com/html/java/).
 It's a valuable resource for understanding the library's features and functionality.

 ### How can I obtain a temporary license for Aspose.HTML for Java?
    If you need a temporary license, you can visit [this link](https://purchase.aspose.com/temporary-license/) to request one.